The Human Saint is Bored, so I was Summoned to Another World Vol. 3

 That last hero, Cassandra David…her name sounds familiar to me.
 I didn’t know where exactly I heard of it, but it felt like I uttered that name before…

 Anyway, long story short, the general history of the human-demon war was: before heroes—defeat, after heroes—win.
-A typical ending for any fantasy novel out there, I know.
+A typical ending for any fantasy novel out there, yes.
 But well, it’s on the after-effects of that conflict that I once again became interested.

 Because, during the war, the heroes were supported by the duchy of Nerfes and other autonomous states of the Empire that were still functioning.
 The Holy Palatial Gardens also helped the heroes, and that caused a rift in the relationship of those surviving northern duchies and the rest of the Imperial Chersea.